 Levi’s ‘Launderette’ ad launched in the UK on Boxing Day, 1985.
-From its opening shots, where the door of a launderette in small-town America opens in sync with the unmistakable bass line of ‘I Heard it Through the Grapevine’, to the last, where the protagonist sits among the waiting patrons stripped to his boxer shorts, it felt like an instant hit.
+From its opening shots, where the door of a launderette in small-town America opens in sync with the unmistakable bass line of ‘I Heard it Through the Grapevine’, to the last, where the ad’s star, played by Nick Kamen, sits among the waiting patrons stripped to his boxer shorts, it felt like an instant hit.

 And it was, propelling sales of Levi’s 501 jeans up 800% to a point where demand outstripped supply, and it ushered in successive decades of iconic campaigns.
 It felt effortless.
 The reality was anything but.

 BBH had won the Levi’s account three years earlier in 1982, inheriting a brand and a category in crisis.

 “People used to talk about the doomsday scenario when jeans would go completely out of fashion.
 They were a phenomena that had almost gone,” according to BBH co-founder and the creative director behind the 501 campaign, Sir John Hegarty.

 The cachet and sales that had come with being the market leader in a product category associated with counter-culture cool in the 1960s, the item of clothing that had acted as a demarcation between generations were heading south.

 In the UK, at least, one of the problems as the 1970s bled into the 1980s was the fragmentation of youth culture.
 The DIY aesthetic of punk had given rise to a myriad of tribes.
 The New Romantics, B-boys, Soulboys and Perry Boys were distinct in all ways but one – jeans were not part of their uniform.

 Look at the music chart of the time and it was all UK artists.
 No one was looking towards America so buying a pair of jeans – American jeans – was unlikely.